allnulled/mongrator/README.md

   mongrator list    List the status of the migrations

 Options:
-  --help        Show help                                                                            [boolean] --version     Show version number                                                                  [boolean] --url         URL of the database                       [string] [default: "mongodb://localhost:27017/test"] --debug       To log or not to log                                                 [boolean] [default: true] --logger      File (*.js) that gets the logger function                                             [string] --folder      Folder of the migrations                                   [string] [default: "db/migrations"] --collection  Name for the collection of the migrations       [string] [default: "DatabaseMigrationsStatus"] --mongoose    File (*.js) that gets the mongoose instance                                           [string] --keep-alive  To leave the connection opened after the command or not             [boolean] [default: false] --options     File (*.js) that gets the options of the db connection                                [string]
+  --url          URL of the database                      [string] [default: "mongodb://localhost:27017/test"] --folder       Folder of the migrations                                  [string] [default: "db/migrations"] --collection   Name for the collection of the migrations      [string] [default: "DatabaseMigrationsStatus"] --debug        To log or not to log                                                [boolean] [default: true] --keep-alive   To leave the connection opened after the command or not            [boolean] [default: false] --logger       File (*.js) that gets the logger function                                            [string] --mongoose     File (*.js) that gets the mongoose instance                                          [string] --options      File (*.js) that gets the options of the db connection                               [string] --config-file  File (*.js) that loads all the CLI parameters                                        [string] --version      Show version number                                                                 [boolean] --help         Show help                                                                           [boolean]
 ```

 Type `mongrator <subcommand>` to see the help of any subcommand.